 Call your doctor right away if you notice any of these side effects:

-- Swelling in your face, hands, ankles, feet, or around the eyes.
+- Rapid weight gain or swelling in your face, hands, ankles, or feet

 If you notice these less serious side effects, talk with your doctor: